baloghDesign/bio/README.md

-## Raphael Balogo 👨‍💻
+## Raphael Almeida 👨‍💻

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### About me
-  Hi, I'm Raphael Balogo from São Paulo, Brazil.
+  Hi, I'm Raphael Almeida from São Paulo, Brazil.
 I'm currently developing my skill stack as a software engineer and I'm very enthusiastic about web development in general.

 -  **Working as :** Senior Consultant at EY
 -  **Learning :** UI/UX :zap: | React :gem: | Angular